Ontario has expanded its publicly funded immunization program and is now offering the cancer-fighting HPV vaccine to boys, as well as girls.

 2. It’s entirely safe.

 Vaccines can’t just roll off of trucks from pharmaceutical companies and start being administered to children willy-nilly.
 Canada has a top-notch organization called the National Advisory Committee on Immunization (NACI), which advises the Public Health Agency of Canada on vaccines.
 It’s is made up of a dream team of public health experts, infectious disease specialists, pediatricians, immunologists, medical microbiologists, and internal medicine specialists.
-The HPV vaccine has been approved for use in more than 100 countries, and has been administered more than 175 million times.
+The HPV vaccine has been approved for use in more than 100 countries and has been administered more than 175 million times.
+Consulting with a pediatric doctor at Southwest Care Center, or any other clinic, in fact, can reassure you that vaccines are safe and can help prevent many damaging illnesses.

 3. It could save your child’s life.